fmedery/techday2020/README.md

 * from consumer 2:
   * Use `elinks --dump` to get the output of application1.

-## Demo 2: Create application2 Endpoint service and test it from both consumers
+## Demo 2: Create application2 Endpoint + SG and test the connectivity from both consumers

 * From AWS Console:
   * Create the application2 *Endpoint* in the `proxy VPC`.